Litany of Catholic abuse scandals in Ireland

 Others included rape victims, orphans, prostitutes and the disabled.

-They worked for no pay while the religious orders ran them as commercial bodies.
+They worked for no pay while the religious orders ran the laundries as commercial bodies.

-Irish authorities released a 1,000-page report on the laundries in 2013 and both then-prime minister Enda Kenny and the Catholic congregations that ran the laundries apologised to the victims.
+Irish authorities released a 1,000-page report on the laundries in 2013 and both then-prime minister Enda Kenny and those who ran the laundries apologised to the victims.

 Thousands of pregnant women were also sent to "mother and baby" homes, accused of being punishment hostels complicit in illegal adoptions and mistreatment.